asgaardlab/canvas-visual-bugs-testbed/README.md

 ## Installation
 1) Download the latest release from the [releases page](https://github.com/asgaardlab/canvas-visual-bugs-testbed/releases/)
 2) Unzip the folder and place it inside your test directory
-3) Open the folder in your terminal and run the command `./install.sh`
+3) Open the folder in your terminal and run the command `npm install -D`

 *Note: Initial installation may take a long time due to Python dependencies*